 Retinol’s anti-aging properties are due to its impact on collagen production.
 Retinol increases the amount of collagen your body produces, meaning that it promotes the elasticity of your skin.
-This then works to decrease the visibility of fine lines and wrinkles on your skin.
-Therein, skin appears younger, softer, and less susceptible to the effects of aging.
+Because of stimulated collagen production, the visibility of fine lines and wrinkles on your skin decreases.
+Your skin looks younger and softer, and it's less susceptible to the effects of aging.

 Retinol is color correcting in the sense that it combats hyperpigmentation.
 Along with collagen production, retinol stimulates blood vessel production.
 This helps to reduce the look and frequency of patching on your skin, thus improving the coloring and tone of your skin.